Ever notice how the people you love most can also drain you the fastest?

 Communicate changes openly and respectfully.

-If you're ready to deepen your understanding of boundaries, the Headway app can help.
-It allows you to access expert summaries of books like 'Set Boundaries, Find Peace' by Nedra Glover Tawwab or 'Boundaries: When to Say Yes, How to Say No' by Dr. Henry Cloud.
+If you're seeking a deeper understanding of boundaries, try the Headway app.
+In it, you can find the expert summaries of books like 'Set Boundaries, Find Peace' by Nedra Glover Tawwab or 'Boundaries' by Dr. Henry Cloud.
 These tools will empower you to take control of your time, energy, and relationships.